aemonge/aemonge/README.md

 #### Technical Lead

-Responsible for the technical coordination and alignment of development teams.
+Technical coordinator, and solutions of development teams.
 Investigation of new technology and methodologies that would accelerate delivery times and/or increase overall quality.

-* Automation assets creation, such as an automatic documentation or a dependency analyzer.
+* Design a solution to generate documentation and dependency hierarchy automatically.

-* Introduced ATDD to generate a 20% reduction in delivery time in two projects.
+* Proved increase of 120% in deliver time in two projects designing ATDD.

-* Fully researched 12 candidates for a sandbox and mock server.
+* Designed a solution for an ad-hoc sandbox/mock server.

 #### Front-end Architect